-Fake: Ukraine systematically interferes in elections in Western countries
+Fake: EU and Ukraine systematically interferes in elections in Western countries

 Illustration